China's exports, imports tumble sharply in Dec, cloud 2023 growth outlook

 After three years, Chinese authorities have finally removed anti-virus curbs that disrupted port logistics and shut down factories in key manufacturing hubs.

-China posted a trade surplus of $78 billion for December, compared with a $69.84 billion surplus in November.
-Analysts had forecast a $76.2 billion surplus.
+China posted a trade surplus of US$78 billion for December, compared with a US$69.84 billion surplus in November.
+Analysts had forecast a US$76.2 billion surplus.

 Policymakers have pledged to increase support for the economy as they are eager to underpin growth and ease disruptions caused by the sudden end to COVID-19 curbs.